 Fascial distortion as the cause of symptoms elsewhere in the body

 So now that we have a better idea of how fascial distortions can cause pain in the same area, I’d like to explore an example of how they can lead to pain elsewhere in the body.
 The patient I am about to describe is actually quite common, though I often see patients like him after unsuccessful visits to multiple practitioners.
 Why?
 Because the underlying cause of his pain was not in the area he was experiencing symptoms.

-His orthopedic specialist referred him to Physical Therapy with a diagnosis of Patellar Tendonitis.
+His orthopedic specialist referred him to physical therapy with a diagnosis of Patellar Tendonitis.
 After a few treatments, Mr. Smith’s symptoms began to improve, and he started some light jogging.
-Two months, many Physical Therapy treatments, and a cortisone injection later, Mr. Smith was still not able to progress beyond a two-mile jog without pain.
-The ultrasound, leg/hip stretching and strengthening, and massage of the painful area had all helped but had not solved the problem.
+Two months, many physical therapy treatments, and a cortisone injection later; Mr. Smith was still unable to progress beyond a two-mile jog without pain.
+The ultrasound, leg/hip stretching and strengthening, and massage of the painful area had all helped.
+But the problem remained.

-When I saw Mr. Smith the first time, and watched the way he stood, walked, and ran, I noticed a very slight lean/shift of his trunk to the right.
-This prompted me to ask about his back, and any injuries/pain he may have had in the past.
-By the end of the evaluation, and after ruling out a few other factors such as leg-length differences, it was clear that his tendon irritation was due to repeatedly overloading his right leg.
+When I saw Mr. Smith the first time and watched the way he stood, walked, and ran; I noticed a very slight lean/shift of his trunk to the right.
+This prompted me to ask about his back and any injuries/pain he may have had in the past.
+By the end of the evaluation—and after ruling out a few other factors such as leg-length differences—it was clear his tendon irritation was from repeatedly overloading his right leg.

 The moral of the story is that even if an injury ‘fades’ quickly, it does not mean that it didn’t leave behind a problem.
 Though the true source of musculoskeletal pain may often be in the same place symptoms are experienced, it is also quite common for it to exist in a different part of the body.